 Lakeshore’s team of award-winning professionals develops, produces and distributes high-quality television for major networks as well as local and regional broadcasters.
 Whether it’s live events, satellite uplinks, sports, news or entertainment, we can assist you in getting your live shot or live event on air and ready for broadcast.
 Visit lakeshoreproduction.com for more information.

 Our radio station, WLPR–FM 89.1, first went on the air January 22, 2009.
 It sought to become “The Voice of Northwest Indiana” with an intensive effort to bring listeners the latest in news, weather, traffic and sports.
-Using a select schedule of NPR programming, News from NPR, sports from IU and Purdue and nine hours of local programming per day, “The Lakeshore” has become the local FM station with its finger on the pulse of the region.
+Using a select schedule of National Public Radio programming, along with news from NPR, and local programming through the day, “The Lakeshore” has become the local FM station with its finger on the pulse of the region.

 A Board of Directors governs Lakeshore Public Media.
 We salute them for their service and dedication.
 Board members include: